monarch-initiative/ontogpt/docs/treatment/treatments.md

 # Slot: treatments
-_semicolon-separated list of therapies and treatments_
+_semicolon-separated list of therapies and treatments are indicated for treating the disease._

 URI: [treatment:treatments](http://w3id.org/ontogpt/treatments/treatments)